-Short, clear answers to common questions about how the internet works and how to protect your connection.
+Short, clear answers to common questions about IP addresses, VPN, DNS, browser privacy and how to protect your connection.

 Start with the guides that most often help when you want to understand your IP address, check VPN or reduce leak risks.